thomazyazima/thomazyazima.github.io/week-2/README.md

 11. [GPS 1.1](11-gps-1-1) **Do not look at this until your pairing session**
 12. [BONUS challenges](12-BONUS-challenges)

+Please note, we put the blog challenges at the end of the week, but you can decide when to work on them.
+They may be helpful to do in the middle or when you're stuck in another challenge.

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.